An excellent Latin America and the Caribbean option for international trade.

 A Belize IBC incorporated in Belize must have a registered office and agent in Belize.
 An IBC may not actively engage in business or trade in Belize.
 It can maintain a staff and facilities and conduct business incidental to its existence.

 The features of the IBC make it an excellent vehicle.
-It is designed for international flow of capital, tax planning, real estate holdings, international financing, asset protection and investment.
+It is designed for the international flow of capital, tax planning, real estate holdings, international financing, asset protection and investment.
+So, you can plan for offshore company formation in Belize.

 Key Corporate Features